 Odyssey Healthcare Inc. Emeritus Corp.

 Healthcare Services Group Healthways Inc. Skilled Healthcare Group Inc. Amedisys Inc. Integrated Electrical Services Rollins Inc. Comfort Systems USA Inc. Gentiva Health Services Inc. Sun Healthcare Group Inc. Lincare Holdings Inc. Apria Healthcare Group Inc. ABM Industries Inc. Kindred Healthcare Inc. Ecolab Inc.

 Compensation Strategies, Inc. used regression analysis to normalize the data on annual revenues of the peer companies relative to the Company's annual revenues to ensure comparability.
 The market study showed that base salaries at the Company were comparable to the median level of base salaries for the peer group, and incentive compensation, which is based on Company performance, was above the median level.
-After studying the survey, the Compensation Committee determined that the level and balance of the Company's compensation between fixed and variable incentive compensation were appropriate considering the relative performance of the Company as compared with the peer group.
+An analysis was conducted by these independent compensation consultants in 2008, using 2007 data, of the compensation of 13 company executives (excluding the CEO).
+Compensation of the Company executives was compared to "market levels", defined as executive compensation for the above referenced peer group of 16 publicly-traded companies of similar size to Chemed and broader market information.
+For the Chemed executives as a group: